 Covering all the sizing basics—and your outdoor lounge area

-It’s best to size your pergola based on how you plan to use it and the size of your existing patio or deck.
+Your ideal pergola dimensions depend on how you plan to use the space, your existing patio or deck size, and the materials you select.

 A pergola can provide a luxurious place to dine and lounge while providing protection from sunlight, so it can serve as a great addition to any yard.
 Before you dive into construction, though, you need to figure out what size pergola is best.
 Pergola size is an important consideration to make, as an oversized or undersized pergola can look out of place in your yard, leave you without the room you need for full enjoyment, and even detract from home value.